LucasAlfare/yssh/README.md

 https://www.youtube.com/watch?v=7ObT7LQd6ls
 ```

-Thats said, you can run `python main.py`, wait the process and enjoy the conversions. in the directory `/separated`. 😃
+Thats said, run `python main.py`, wait the process and enjoy the conversions.
+They will be placed in the directory `/separated`.

 ⚠ _Quick note: the process is finished when console prompts the messa "`Finished all conversions of the videos from 'inputs.txt'.`"_